Media Arts (MART)

 Offered autumn.
 Ongoing production and content work relating to thesis projects.
 Level: Graduate

-(R-12) Offered every term.
+(R-12) Offered fall and spring.
 Pursuit of Practical Experience in Media Arts projects both personal and Professional.
 Level: Graduate

 (R-6) Offered every term.
 Work outside of program in an area of professional interest.
 Level: Graduate